jewelsofthought/neshama/site/references/sacred_geometry/sacred_geometry.md

 (Melchizidek 7)

 (Three-Dimensional View of Metatron's Cube)
-Although the shape of Metatron’s cube has it’s own significance in relation to sacred geometry and other forms of philosophy, it is more widely recognized as the basis for deriving the platonic solids, as seen here:
+Although the shape of Metatron's cube has it's own significance in relation to sacred geometry and other forms of philosophy, it is more widely recognized as the basis for deriving the platonic solids, as seen here: